Transitioning COVID-19 Product Distribution to the Commercial Market

 By Nicolette Louissaint, PhD, Senior Vice President, Policy and Strategic Planning, HDA

 Throughout the COVID-19 pandemic, the federal government has primarily coordinated response efforts with the support of the private sector to develop, produce and distribute vaccines, personal protective equipment (PPE) and therapeutics.
-While this public health crisis continues, government and private-sector stakeholders are already thinking about the expected transition of COVID-19 product distribution to the commercial market — which could happen as early as the first quarter of this year.
+While this public health crisis continues, government and private-sector stakeholders are actively thinking about the expected transition of COVID-19 product distribution to the commercial market.

 While there is appreciation that the demand for vaccines and products could shift at any moment with the emergence of new variants, supply chain stakeholders are planning for commercialization and managing product movement in the long run.
 Healthcare distributors along with our private-sector trading partners are well equipped and prepared to maintain reliable and equitable delivery of these vital products — to ultimately save lives.